Labor shortage impacts furniture deliveries

 And it’s not only the big box stores feeling the heat.

-“We’ve been here 48 years—we’ve never seen anything like it,” Bruce Maybrier, the owner of Jim’s Furniture, said.
+“We’ve been here 48 years.
+We’ve never seen anything like it,” said Bruce Maybrier, Jim’s Furniture owner.

 Maybrier says a shortage of manpower in factories he does business with is turning supply and demand in the furniture business upside down.